 Clay Foundation Stains: Why They Happen in Katy Homes

 If you have walked around the outside of your Katy home recently and noticed dark brown streaking at the base of the brick or siding, right where the foundation meets the wall, you are not seeing anything unusual.
-It is one of the most common calls we get in Katy, Cinco Ranch, and the west side of Houston, and the explanation is a mix of soil chemistry, landscape grading, and how much rain we have had in the last two months.
+Foundation-edge staining is common in Katy, Cinco Ranch, and the west side of Houston, and the explanation is a mix of soil chemistry, landscape grading, and how much rain the area has had recently.

 Here is what that staining actually is, why it concentrates at the foundation line, and how to remove it without damaging the brick or the mortar.